 Chat to a Christian to discover some answers that can bring help and hope.

-We are all more than just a physical body, we also have a spiritual aspect to us.
+We are all more than just a physical body we also have a spiritual aspect to us.
 When seeking help we shouldn’t just ignore the spiritual side of our life.
 We really need to think about how to help the whole of us and not just our physical bodies.
-Here are some suggestions people have found helpful…

 Think about where and when?
 Is it normally at night when you are alone that you drink?
-When you out with friends?
-When you get home from work?
+Or is it when you out with friends?
+Or when you get home from work?

-Once we have noticed the times and places we find it hard to say no to the temptation to drink or buy alcohol we can begin to think about avoiding these places, or making sure we are not alone at these times – if we are with someone who knows we want to stop drinking then they can be an added outside influence to keep us from buying or drinking at our times when we have noticed we are weakest.
+Once we have noticed the times and places where we find it hardest to say no to the temptation to drink or buy alcohol we can begin to think about avoiding these places, or making sure we are not alone at these times.

 Do you believe there is a God?
 Have you ever spent time trying to learn about who Jesus is, what he did and why he did it?

 Find something new to fill your free time, spend time with other people, start a new hobby, keep yourself busy, volunteer at something.
-Find new, rewarding things to do and people to make a difference to – the more the focus is away from you and onto others, or God, the better.
+Find new, rewarding things to do and people to make a difference to – the more the focus is moved away from you and onto others, or God, the better.
 The less “spare” time you have the less opportunities you will have to give into the temptation to drink.

-Set yourself small step goals – 24 hrs alcohol free, 48hrs, 3 days, 1 week.
-Then keep something that you enjoy to do, read or eat and when you reach these targets give yourself the reward!
+Set yourself small achievable goals – 24 hrs free, 48hrs, 3 days, 1 week.
+Keep something that you enjoy to do, read or eat – and when you reach these goals give yourself the reward!
 Positive motivation is so important in wining the battle to say no to your addiction.